 Forest Green Rovers

 After initially having plans rejected for a new 5,000 capacity stadium near to Junction 13 of the M5, by Stroud Council, these have now been passed and the stadium can go ahead.
-The new stadium is billed to be the ‘greenest football ground in the World' being eco-friendly and to be constructed of wood.
-The Club selected World-renowned architects Zaha Hadid to design the new stadium.
-Zaha Hadid are currently involved in designing new stadiums for the 2022 World Cup in Qatar and previous works have included the Aquatic Centre built in London for the 2012 Olympic Games.
-The image below of an artists impression of how the new stadium might look is supplied courtesy of the Forest Green Rovers website where more images of the proposed stadium can be viewed.
-10.12.19
+The new stadium is billed to be the ‘greenest football ground in the World', being eco-friendly and to be constructed of wood.
+The Club selected World-renowned architect Zaha Hadid to design the new stadium.
+Zaha Hadid have been involved in designing new stadiums for the 2022 World Cup in Qatar, and previous works have included the Aquatic Centre built in London for the 2012 Olympic Games.

 Luton Town